×

 3 Optional: Specify an alternative name for the toolbox container.

-3. Start a toolbox container with the alternative image:
+3. Start a toolbox container by entering the following command:

 # toolbox